Code-Institute-Submissions/amcali-project-1/README.md

 ## Another feature idea ##
-I would like to in future be able to have actual projects portraited in place of the current ones in "My Skills" section.
+I would like to in future be able to have actual projects by me in place of the current ones showing in "My Skills" section.

 ## JQuery ##